laravel/docs/artisan.md

 Once your command is finished, you need to register it with Artisan so it will be available for use.
 This is done within the `app/Console/Kernel.php` file.

 Within this file, you will find a list of commands in the `commands` property.
-To register your command, simply add it to this list.
+To register your command, simply add the class name to the list.
 When Artisan boots, all the commands listed in this property will be resolved by the [service container](/docs/{{version}}/container) and registered with Artisan:

     protected $commands = [
         'App\Console\Commands\SendEmails'